sass/sass/proposal/color-4-new-spaces.changes.md

 * Add channel clamping to `color.adjust()`.

+* Give implementations more flexibility in how they serialize out-of-gamut clamped colors.

 * Clarify that an error is thrown when passing conflicting legacy channels to `color.change()`, `color.adjust()`, and `color.scale()`.